 Despite its name, heart failure usually doesn’t mean your heart is on the verge of giving out.
 But chronic heart failure is a serious condition that demands diligent care to slow down the progressive heart damage.
 At Central Valley Cardiovascular Center, Ranjit Rajpal, MD, FACP, FACC, has extensive experience providing long-term cardiology care that helps maintain a healthy heart.
 With treatments tailored to meet your needs, you can keep enjoying life, even with heart failure.
 If you have shortness of breath, fatigue, or coughing, schedule an appointment today.
-Call the office in Madera, California, or use the online booking feature.
+Call the office in Madera, California, or use the online booking feature.request an appointment

 Heart failure, also called congestive heart failure, occurs when your heart can’t pump enough blood out to your body.
 You can have acute heart failure: An emergency that suddenly occurs due to an infection, allergic reaction, heart attack, irregular heartbeat, or a blood clot in your lungs.

 However, heart failure typically refers to a chronic condition that develops slowly as an underlying medical problem damages your heart.